odagora/website/wp-content/plugins/wp-google-places-review-slider/README.txt

 == Description ==

 A great way to boost your customer confidence and increase SEO!
 You work hard for your 5 star business Google reviews, now you can easily display them on your WordPress site!
 Put your Google reviews in a slider (or responsive grid) in your widget areas or directly on the post!
 Google limits the number of reviews you can pull from them to 5, but unlike similar plugins, this one can automatically check for new Google reviews every day and add them!

+Note: Google recently changed their Places API and now your business must have a physical location for this plugin to work.
+The pro version will still work for all locations.

 Feature List: